 Fun fact for all garden enthusiasts: the greater Philadelphia area is considered America’s Garden Capital boasting access to 30 gardens and arboretums within 30 miles of the city.
 Visit favorites like Longwood Gardens or discover new lush vistas like Bowman’s Hill Wildflower Preserve in Bucks County.
 Become a frequent visitor to the area gardens with the America’s Garden Capital Passport, an exclusive guide to keep track of all 38 gardens located within America’s Garden Capital.
 It is the perfect keepsake to document your touring experiences.

 Pick your favorite – or choose several – and plan ahead for another exciting family adventure.
-You don’t have to go far but you do have to take the entire family for more merry memory- making!
+Remember, you don’t have to go far but do take the entire family for more memory-making!

 Grounds for Sculpture, Trenton, NJ

-This unique outdoor museum keeps popping up in my social media feed; evidently everyone has been to Grounds for Sculpure except me!
-If you too have not yet discovered this combination of gardens and artwork spread over 42 acres containing nearly 300 contemporary sculptures, join the over three million guests who have visited since its opening in 1992.
-Children will have room to roam while parents can enjoy the cultural experience.
+Join the over three million guests who have visited Grounds for Sculpture since its opening in 1992.
+You’ll be amazed as you explore the unique grounds which provide a combination of gardens and artwork spread over 42-acres containing nearly 300 contemporary sculptures.
+Children will have room to roam while parents enjoy the cultural experience.
 In less than an hour’s drive, your family can enjoy this outdoor site located on the former New Jersey State Fairgrounds.